-- Delivery trucks require about 50-70 feet of clearance in a straight line in order to back into your driveway.
+- Delivery trucks require about 50 feet of space in a straight line.

-- You can place plywood down over the areas where the wheels will be placed to aid in a soft landing.
+- You can place plywood down to aid in a soft landing.

 If this at all seems overwhelming, don’t worry.
 We take care of placement at the time of ordering, ensuring there’s plenty of room to deliver the dumpster so you can have a successful rental.

 Make sure the delivery area is clear of potential hanging objects like wires or tree branches.
 Our largest size dumpster is 7 feet tall, but you also have to account for the height of the truck and its raised flatbed.
 All things considered, the truck will need to have at least 14-18 feet of vertical clearance depending on the size of the dumpster you choose.

 Step 3: Know Your Delivery Date

 Dumpster delivery typically takes place within a 1-2 business days of ordering, depending on availability.
 Each delivery is scheduled based on the most fuel-efficient route for the driver, meaning your container can show up at any time during business hours.
 This helps ensures there’s enough time to deliver all the dumpsters scheduled on that day.